 - Start by limiting it to certain times, e.g. nap time and bedtime, or don't let them take it out of the house.

 - Try substituting it with an alternative comforter, like a blanket or toy, which won't damage their teeth.

 - Encourage them to settle to sleep without their dummy so they don't wake up in the night crying because they have lost it.

 - Try the “dummy fairy” technique described in the video below (her child was 3 1/2):

 Do persevere in your efforts, but don't feel bad if it takes longer than you'd hoped.
 Your child may have an emotional attachment to their dummy and you shouldn't expect them to give it up overnight.

 Dummies are indeed a great way to calm a crying baby, but when used for too long they can become more damaging than useful.
 In addition to learning about the pros and cons, it's not a bad idea to speak with a dentist about your concerns.
 Remember, pacifiers can lead to several problems like the development of dummy teeth, which can only be reversed with proper medical care.

 Your child's dentist will monitor their dental health as they grow, and will notify you of any concerns.
-They will also offer you treatments like fluoride varnish to help protect your child's teeth.
+They may also offer you treatments like fluoride gel and dental sealant to help protect your child's teeth.